Calcium: benefits, dosage, contraindications

 Aluminum: moderate interaction

 Calcium citrate can increase aluminum absorption when taken with aluminum hydroxide.
-Elevated aluminum levels can become toxic, especially in individuals with kidney disease.
+Increased aluminum levels can become toxic, particularly in people with kidney disease.
 However, the effect of calcium citrate on aluminum absorption is due to the citrate anion rather than the calcium cation.
 Calcium acetate does not appear to increase aluminum absorption.

 Levothyroxine: moderate interaction

-Calcium reduces the absorption of levothyroxine, likely due to the formation of insoluble complexes.
-Calcium carbonate supplements reduce the efficacy of levothyroxine in patients with hypothyroidism.
+Calcium reduces the absorption of levothyroxine, probably by forming insoluble complexes.
+Calcium carbonate supplements reduce the effectiveness of levothyroxine in patients with hypothyroidism.

 Lithium: moderate interaction

-Clinical evidence suggests that long-term use of lithium can cause hypercalcemia in 10% to 60% of patients.
-Theoretically, the concomitant use of lithium and calcium may increase the risk of hypercalcemia.
+Clinical evidence suggests that long-term lithium use can cause hypercalcemia in 10% to 60% of patients.
+Theoretically, concomitant use of lithium and calcium may increase the risk of hypercalcemia.

 Quinolones: moderate interaction